-A born-again Ford Bronco is coming to soothe your ’90s nostalgia
+Ford fan forum Bronco6g has released a new rendering of the next-gen Bronco

 Another point of contention is whether it will have a removable roof like most of its predecessors.
 An anonymous Reddit user who allegedly works in Ford’s research and development department revealed the Bronco will settle for a fixed roof, but inside sources told website The Truth About Cars that this is not the case.
 Instead, it will receive a clever system named Air Roof, which is made up of six individual panels that can be removed manually and stored in the car.

-Ford is increasingly relying on aluminum to help its biggest and heaviest models lose weight, so the Bronco could benefit from the lightweight material.
+Ford is increasingly relying on aluminum to help its heaviest models shed weight, so the Bronco could benefit from the lightweight material.
 It might not be all-aluminum for cost reasons, but using aluminum body panels would boost both fuel economy and performance while helping the Blue Oval reap the financial benefits of economies of scale.

 What’s under the sheet metal?